-Once you have decided on the athletes who will be included in your RTP, and have properly notified them, you need to publish the list of those athletes in ADAMS so that other ADOs that share testing jurisdiction can see it.
+Once you have decided on the athletes who will be included in your RTP, and have properly notified them, you need to identify those athletes in ADAMS so that other ADOs that share testing jurisdiction can see it.
 The list needs to be updated when athletes are added to and removed from your RTP.